-The shelf life of adrenaline autoinjectors is normally around 1 to 2 years from date of manufacture.
+The shelf life of adrenaline autoinjectors is normally between one to two years from the date of manufacture.
 It is important that the expiry date on the adrenaline autoinjector device is checked and noted, rather than the expiry date on the box.
 The expiry date on the side of the device needs to be marked on a calendar and the device must be replaced prior to this date.

 Expired adrenaline autoinjectors are not as effective when used for treating allergic reactions and should not be relied upon to treat anaphylaxis.
 However, the most recently expired adrenaline autoinjector available should be used if no in-date device is available.

-After using an adrenaline autoinjector, an ambulance should be called immediately to take the individual to hospital, so they can be given further treatment and remain under observation for at least four hours.
+After using an adrenaline autoinjector, an ambulance should be called immediately to take the person to hospital, so they can be given further treatment and remain under observation for at least four hours.
 The used adrenaline autoinjector needs to be clearly labelled with the time it was given and then handed over to the ambulance.

 Expired and/or discoloured adrenaline autoinjectors may be used for training demonstrations at home, for example, by safely injecting the device into a citrus fruit such as an orange.
 The used device can be placed in a household rubbish bin, as the needle shield will be in place.